oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0-csd07.md

 #### 10.2.1.8 `$available_allocation` <a name=available_allocation></a>

-The `$available_allocation` function is used to retrieve the available allocation for capablity properties that can be target to an allocation semantic when a relationship is established to the capability.
-The main intended usage is to use this function within the conditon clause in a `node_filter` of a node with a "select" directive; this allows to accept only nodes that have a certain available capacity that for example can accomodate the expected allocations when used as a target for a relationship.
-The `$available_allocation` function uses the following
+The `$available_allocation` function is used to retrieve the available allocation for capablity properties that can be targeted by relationships to the capability.
+The main intended usage is to use this function within the condition clause in a `node_filter` of a node with a `select` directive; this allows to *select* only nodes that have a certain available capacity that for example can accomodate the expected allocations when used as a target for a relationship.
+The `$available_allocation` function uses the following grammar:
-grammar:

 ```yaml
 $available_allocation: [ <tosca_path>, <property_name> ]